denis-onder/nmbrs-api-queue-task/README.md

 ### Todos:

-- [] Fix the date difference calculation function
+- [ ] Fix the date difference calculation function
-- [] Clear out messages that have been completed from the queue
+- [x] Clear out messages that have been completed from the queue
+- [x] Set the output directory
+- [x] Change file naming convention of the produced JSON files